OpenSTL/StrategicPlan2015/brainstorming.md

   +  Strange Loop Conference (1)
   +  UMSL/SIUE/WUSTL (1)
   +  FOIA Day (0) - Eleanor
+      Note: While there were no votes for this idea, subsequent discussion showed there was some interest/support
   +  Big Data Conferences (0)
   +  Bring more elected officials/public officials to meeting (0)
   +  Future Black BusinessLeaders of America (0)